-The ingredients in this baking mix are: blanched almond flour, organic coconut flour, organic psyllium husk, dehydrated sweet potato, baking soda, sea salt.
-Compared to Simple Mills artisan bread mix, which is what I used before I discovered California Country Gal, this to me has a better nutritional value and it taste better.
+The ingredients in this baking mix are blanched almond flour, organic coconut flour, organic psyllium husk, dehydrated sweet potato, baking soda, and sea salt.
+Compared to Simple Mills artisan bread mix, which I used before I discovered California Country Gal, this to me has a better nutritional value and tastes better.
 However, when it comes to pizza crust, Simple Mills pizza dough mix remains my favorite.

-Well, when I said I made my own recipes, that’s saying too much, because in fact I follow her recipes, but let’s say I give the dough different shapes.
-That’s how I discovered I can make bagels.
-Ok, purists will say these are not really bagels, and it’s true, they are not, but all bread after grains is not really the bread we used to know.
-Being able to make bagel-looking grain free bread in a super easy way and use it for familiar meals like a cream cheese and salmon bagel, it’s all worth it.
-In the end we start eating with the eyes, and familiar looking food will always taste good.
+Well, when I said I made my own recipes, that’s saying too much.
+I follow her recipes, but I give the dough different shapes.
+That’s how I discovered I could make bagels.
+Ok, purists will say these are not really bagels, and it’s true, they are not.
+But all bread after grains is not the real bread we used to know.
+Making bagel-looking grain-free bread in a super-easy way and using it for regular meals like a cream cheese and salmon bagel is all worth it.
+In the end, we start eating with our eyes, and familiar-looking food will always taste good.

-Besides the bagels, I made the loafs, the burger buns, the cinnamon rolls and flatbread.
-In case you are wondering, you won’t find the flatbread among her recipes, but it was just me making the mix as per the instructions on the bread pack, shape it as a flat bread, add some olive oil and herbs on top, and bake it at 400F until golden brown (about 15 minutes).
+Besides the lectin-free bagels, I made the loafs, the burger buns, the cinnamon rolls, and flatbread.
+If you are wondering, you won’t find the flatbread among her recipes.
+I made the mix as per the instructions on the bread pack, shaped it as a flatbread, added some olive oil and herbs on top, and baked it at 400F until golden brown (about 15 minutes).

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.